Alaric617R/Rust-Blog/lifetimeComplex6-4.md

 Here we define a `Book` struct that contains an immutable reference to a `String`. `'a` means that if the lifetime of `Book` is `'a`, then the lifetime of `name : &'a String` will be at least `'a`.

 The `impl` block contains one function that create `Book` type in a factory mode.
-Let's see an example of calling this function:
+Let's look at an example of calling this function:

 ```rust
 fn main(){